NCAR/MPAS-Workflow/README.md

 individual tasks, e.g., hold, resume, kill, trigger.
 It is also possible to interrogate the real-time progress of the `Cylc` tasks being executed, and in some cases the next tasks that will be triggered.
-There are multiple views available, including a flow chart view that is useful for new users to learn the dependencies between tasks.
+There are multiple views available, including a flow chart view that is useful for new users to learn the dependencies between tasks and families of tasks.

 3. Shut down a suite (`SUITENAME`) after killing all active tasks
 ```shell